 After WooThemes I became a WooTheme's affiliated WooWorker to provide custom strategic solutions to WooCommerce clients all around the world.
 I also provided support, maintenance and custom development on existing WooCommerce extensions.

 I later joined Codeable and became a Certified WordPress Expert striving to deliver on excellence and quality.
 Something I did before I joined Codeable and the reason I got accepted.

-From 2014 up till July 2018, I was doing contract related work for Codeable.io.
+From 2014 up till July 2018, I was doing contract related work via Codeable.io.
 Codeable.io is a marketplace for WordPress related work.
-While assisting Codeable, I delivered over 170 completed 5 star rated projects.
+While helping clients through Codeable, I completed over 170 completed 5-star rated projects.

 As from July 2018, I am stepping away from marketplaces for good.
 It was nice for the time being, but not my cup of tea.
 They eat away at a given budget for a project and collect as much as 30% in royalty fees.
 This is damaging for a customer that is just starting out a new business.
 With Marketplaces, you also run the risk of not getting paid which can be disastrous for a business.
 For example, if you completed a 2x month project and did not receive payment...and on top of that, you have a family to support.

 Now I am back to freelancing and running my own business, Tickdbox and freelancing on antondevilliers.com.